 This is a pointless exercise.
 All it does it make people hate being sober and count down the minutes until February arrives so they can go back to getting smashed again.

-I wrote a Facebook status about 6 months ago when I went back to England for a visit, explaining that I had quit drinking, and was actually really embarrassed writing it.
+I wrote a Facebook status about 6 months ago when I went back to England for a visit, explaining that I had an alcohol addiction and that I had quit drinking, and was actually really embarrassed writing it.

 For some unknown reason I expected people to make fun of me?
 The response I received was so overwhelming and was a key motivator to start using my experience to try and help as many people as possible.
-Since then a lot of people have contacted me or spoken to me asking for advice or just out of curiosity, and I know a lot of people who are really struggling with alcohol issues.
+Since then a lot of people have contacted me or spoken to me asking for advice about alcohol addiction – or just out of curiosity – and I know a lot of people who are really struggling with alcoholism.

 PLEASE SHARE THE POST

-Please share this post as much as possible on all your social media sites as we all know plenty of people that are struggling but probably feel hopeless.
+Please share this post as much as possible on all your social media sites as we all know plenty of people that are struggling with alcohol addiction, but who probably feel hopeless.
 I want this to reach as many people as possible and for people to realise it is doable.

 Comments, criticisms, questions and suggestions are requested as always!!

 If you would like to ask me anything the best way to do this is via message on the Facebook page or Instagram – or via message on my personal Facebook if you know me.
 You can also comment on the post or send me an email.